Miltonly/Streets/Hood Terrace

 What's nearby

-Coates Park is a two-minute walk from Hood Terrace, offering a playground, sports fields, and walking paths.
-Milton District Hospital is a four-minute drive.
-The Milton GO Station is six minutes by car, with regular trains to Toronto Union Station.
-Highway 401 is accessible in four minutes via Regional Road 25, making commutes to Mississauga (22 minutes) and Oakville (24 minutes) manageable.
+Coates Park is a two-minute walk from Hood Terrace, offering playgrounds, sports fields, and walking paths.
+For daily errands, Walmart and FreshCo are both a four-minute drive south on Martin Street.
+Milton District Hospital is also four minutes away by car.
+The Milton GO Station, a six-minute drive, connects residents to downtown Toronto in just over an hour.
+Highway 401 is accessible within four minutes via Regional Road 25.

-Grocery options include Walmart and FreshCo, both a four-minute drive.
-Sobeys is five minutes away.
 Several public and Catholic schools serve the area, including Milton District High School and Chris Hadfield Public School, each within a five-minute drive.
-The Milton Muslim Community Centre is four minutes away.
-For conservation and recreation, Kelso Conservation Area is a seven-minute drive.
+Places of worship include the Milton Muslim Community Centre, four minutes away.
+For outdoor recreation, Kelso Conservation Area is a seven-minute drive, offering hiking and skiing.
+The street's location balances suburban calm with convenient access to essentials.

 The market right now